autom8ter/helmgate/README.md

     kubectl get pods -n meshpaas -w

-Kdeploy is intended to be deployed behind an SSL ingress/proxy and doesn't handle TLS termination.
+MeshPaas is intended to be deployed behind an SSL ingress/proxy and doesn't handle TLS termination.